The spirit of holiday cheer encourages us towards generosity, and toy drives are a great way to help kids get into the giving.

 This local nonprofit begins collecting toys the weekend of Thanksgiving at collection boxes in the lobbies of select local fire stations, police stations, and businesses.
 Beginning in early December, they distribute the toys to families in need.
 Check back at their website for this year’s list of locations closer to Thanksgiving.

 Bring unused, unwrapped toys to Lilacia Park every Friday, Saturday and Sunday in December from 6:00-8:00 pm during their Holiday Lights event.
 They are accepting toy donations and your kids can enjoy visits with Santa and complimentary hot cocoa and cookies.

-This non-profit serves the west side of Chicago and has an Amazon wish list for gifts and needs, such as pajamas, underwear, and t-shirts for kids.
+This non-profit serves the west side of Chicago and has an Amazon and Target wish list for gifts and needs, such as pajamas, underwear, and t-shirts for kids.
 The list also includes notes so you know where your donation or gift is going.

 A local mother and her son started this Facebook group, based in Villa Park, to collect new or gently used toys for kids 1-11 years old as well as older kids with special needs.
 They are in need of games, puzzles and toys.
 Please note that this is a private Facebook group, but you can request to join.

 Their 4th Annual Toy Drive benefits the Children’s Center of Cicero-Berwyn.
 Bring a new, unwrapped toy to Customer Service Center in center court and receive a thank you gift.